crosslandwa/react-redux-primer/README.md

 ### Re-select
  - create anther type of tile, observe how parsing state is duplicated.
 Refactor to use re-select
  - show diffs from drum machine to how this is critical in more complex app

-ideas
-- start dev server with env variable that changes the entry point.
-Different entry point per step (means tutorial includes working code)
-- only minimal working code, get to final step together (how would you use this resource solo?)
-- branches with answers, use compare/x...y to see the incremental changes